mohammadzainabbas/VA-Lab/src/lab3/README.md

-## Lab 02 - Data Visualisation with Altair 👨🏻‍💻
+## Lab 03 - Interaction in Visualization with Altair 👨🏻‍💻

 ### Table of contents